No Outlet, No Problem—We Narrowed Down the Best Solar String Lights

 Worth noting

-• Reviewers note an issue with brightness (up to 600 lumens)
+• Reviewers note an issue with brightness (only up to 600 lumens)

 Why we chose it: A fully customizable look backed by 2,000-plus positive reviews.

-These remote- and app-controlled solar string lights offer up the choice of a classic, warm-white glow, or a completely customizable look from different choices limited only by the color wheel.
-Though it isn’t the only setting you can personalize.
-Users can also dim things down from an intensity of 0 to 100, determine daily timers, or sync one of the 20 different light patterns up with their music.
-Plus there are a few specifically geared toward the holidays—and by November 1, you can change your spooky front porch Halloween setup simply by altering the colors, without having to take everything down to replace it with Christmas lights.
+These remote- and app-controlled solar string lights offer the choice of a classic, warm-white, or completely customizable glow limited only by the color wheel.
+That’s far from the only element you can personalize: Dim things down from an intensity of 0 to 100, determine daily timers, or sync one of the 20 different light patterns up with their music.
+There are even a few modes geared toward the holidays, so you can spook-ify the front porch for Halloween, then change the colors for Christmas with the touch of a button.

 Best Candle: West Elm Rectangular Solar String Lights